gainwell-ohio/spbm/docs/UPDL_Criteria/Opthalmic_Agents/NSAIDs.md

 - History of unacceptable/toxic side effects to medications not requiring prior approval

-**ADDITIONAL INFORMATION**
+**ADDITIONAL INFORMATION:**

 The requested medication may be approved if both of the following are true:

-1. If there has been a therapeutic failure to no less than a 3-day trial of at least one medication not requiring prior approval
+1. If there has been a therapeutic failure to no less than a **3-day** trial of at least **one** medication not requiring prior approval
 2. The requested medication’s corresponding generic (if covered by the state) has been attempted and failed or is contraindicated.